Organize your sites and pre-production environments for easy management and separated reporting in Adobe Target.

-If a Target request is made on an unauthorized host, the call will respond with
+If a Target request is made on an unauthorized host, the call responds with

 /* no display - unauthorized mbox host */.

-Security best practices: If you use ubox functionality of Target, note that this allowlist will also control the list of domains to which your redirectors can navigate.
+Security best practices: If you use ubox functionality of Target, this allowlist also controls the list of domains to which your redirectors can navigate.
 Ensure that you add any domains to which you want to redirect when you use ubox as a part of your implementation.
-If the allowlist is left unspecified, Adobe will not be able to verify the redirect URLs and protect from potential malicious redirects.
+If the allowlist is left unspecified, Adobe is not able to verify the redirect URLs and protect from potential malicious redirects.

 The allowlist takes precedence over environments.
-You should clear out all hosts before using the allowlist feature, then only the hosts allowed by the allowlist appear in your hosts list.
+Clear out all hosts before using the allowlist feature, then only the hosts allowed by the allowlist appear in your hosts list.
 You can then move the hosts into the desired environment.

 Sometimes domains from other sites appear in your environments.
-A domain appears in the list if the domain makes a call to your at.js or mbox.js.
+A domain appears in the list if the domain calls at.js.
 For example, if somebody copies one of your web pages to their server, that domain appears in your environment.
 You might also see domains from spider engines, language translator sites, or local disk drives.

 In cases where

 mboxHost is passed in an API call, conversion is recorded for the environment that is passed in.
 If no environment is passed, the host in the call defaults to Production.